 Valuation & Expected Total Returns

 However, the company’s weakness during recessions means that even though its valuation looks appealing on paper, better buying opportunities are likely to occur in the future.
-We’ll pass on PPG Industries for now, although the stock remains a strong hold for investors that are holding it with lower costs bases.
+PPG is attractive for its growth outlook and relatively cheap valuation, but note that investors could see lower prices if a recession occurs.